What Is the GMAT Test? – Guide for International Students

 By Shorelight Team

-Thinking about taking the next step in your higher education?
-Here is everything you need to know about starting a master’s in the US and the GMAT exam!
+Thinking about taking the next step in your business career?
+Here is everything you need to know about preparing to apply for a business-focused master’s at a US university.

-College students writing in test booklets with a female professor standing behind them.
+This photo shows university students taking the GMAT exam, with college students writing in GMAT test booklets with a female professor standing behind them.

-The Graduate Management Admission Test (GMAT) is a graduate admissions entrance exam designed specifically for students who want to go to graduate school for business.
-A GMAT score is often required when submitting a graduate program application for an MBA, Master of Accountancy, or Master of Finance.
+The Graduate Management Admission Test (GMAT) is a graduate admissions entrance exam designed specifically for students who want to earn a postgraduate degree in business.
+A recent score is often required when submitting an application for an MBA, Master of Accountancy, or Master of Finance.

 What Is the GMAT?

-The GMAT, a computer adaptive test (CAT), is a standardized exam required for applying to many types of business-related programs at US universities and colleges.
-If you want to get your MBA in the US, or pursue any other type of graduate business program, the GMAT is often listed as a requirement to apply.
-This exam evaluates your analytical and quantitative skills, as well as your skills with reading, writing, and speaking in English
+This computer adaptive test (CAT) is a standardized exam required for applying to many types of business-related programs at US universities and colleges.
+If you want to get your MBA in the US, or pursue any other type of graduate business program, this exam is often listed as a requirement to apply; it evaluates your analytical and quantitative skills, as well as your skills with reading, writing, and speaking in English

-What is GMAT used for by these types of schools?
-The GMAT evaluates key modern business skills such as organizing data, analyzing information from different sources, making judgments based on data, and more.
-Your GMAT score helps business schools measure your proficiency in these skills.
+The exam evaluates key modern business skills such as organizing data, analyzing information from different sources, making judgments based on data, and more.
+Your score helps business schools measure your proficiency in these skills.

 Programs from different disciplines, such as law and medicine, will have their own unique entrance exams.
 You can learn more about these in our guide to standardized tests.